scrapinghub/web-poet/docs/intro/rules.rst

 to sift through the list of available rules and manually selecting the rules you need.

 Most of the time, the needed rules are the ones which uses the Page Objects we're interested in.
-You can use :meth:`~.PageObjectRegistry.search_rules` to get them (see :ref:`rules-using-subset`):
+You can use :meth:`~.PageObjectRegistry.search` to get them (see :ref:`rules-using-subset`):

 .. code-block:: python